liampshaw/CoV-homoplasy-filtering/README.md

 ## Inputs

-The script takes as input:
+The script takes input specified in `input-data/input-parameters.R`:

 * A dataset of homoplasy counts - generated with HomoplasyFinder from a maximum parsimony tree (MPBoot), with some additional metadata added (e.g. which protein a site is in) [example included]
 * A phylogenetic tree - generated with RaxML from a multiple sequence alignment [not included, see below]